Backends are the general term for the systems that process circuit jobs, both the physical quantum computers as well software simulators.

 A characterization is a snapshot of an IonQ QPU’s performance at a moment in time.
 While our quantum computers are continuously calibrated moment to moment, we periodically take measurements of gate fidelities and other statistics.

-This data is listed in the UI (Click on “Show Details” on a backend) as well as made available via the API.
+Current data is listed in the UI (Click on “Show Details” on a backend).
+Current and past characterizations are available via the API.

 Status